Paid Feature

 info

-If you want to use the OAuth2 Refresh Tokens make sure to include the offline_access
+If you want to use the OAuth2 Refresh Tokens make sure to include the offline_access scope during the initialization step.

-applications you will have to add a login action that will direct the user to the authentication page.
+In your frontend applications you will have to add a login action that will direct the user to the authentication page.

-The user should first be redirected to the backend
+The user should first be redirected to the backend authentication endpoint that was defined during the previous step.

-URL using the OAuth2 library and then redirect the user there.
+There the backend will generate a safe authorization URL using the OAuth2 library and then redirect the user there.

-After the user has logged in from the Authorization Service they will be redirected to the backend
+After the user has logged in from the Authorization Service they will be redirected to the backend callback URL.

-Then the authentication session will be created and the backend
+Then the authentication session will be created and the backend will send it to the user agent as a cookie.

-6. Test the new authentication flowWith everything set up, you can now test your login flow.
+With everything set up, you can now test your login flow.
 Just use the setup that you have created in the previous step to check if the authentication flow completes without any issues.

 For each of your applications you will have to create a separate OAuth2 client.
 This can be done by directly calling the SuperTokens Core API.